o4tuna/my-first-hoodie/deployment.md

 # Hoodie Deployment Guide

 Note that this is an incomplete draft.
-It should get you going with a production system, but there is no guarantee that there is not anything wrong with this setup form a performance or security perspective.
+It should get you going with a production system, but there is no guarantee that there is not anything wrong with this setup from a performance or security perspective.
 Please check with your local sysadmin to make sure and please let us know if we can improve anything. :)

 This guide is for Linux only at this point.
 Other UNIXes should be covered too, with slight modifications.